High Frame Rate Video Reconstruction based on an Event Camera: Related Work

 { {\bf Event-based image reconstruction.}} A typical way is done by processing a spatio-temporal window of events.
-Taking a spatio-temporal window of events imposes a latency cost at minimum equal to the length of the time window, and choosing a time-interval (or event batch size)that works robustly for all types of scenes is not trivial.
+Taking a spatio-temporal window of events imposes a latency cost at minimum equal to the length of the time window, and choosing a time-interval (or event batch size) that works robustly for all types of scenes is not trivial.
 Barua \etal \cite{Barua16wcav} generate image gradients by dictionary learning and obtain a logarithmic intensity image via Poisson reconstruction.
-Bardow \etal \cite{Bardow16cvpr} simultaneously optimise optical flow and intensity estimates within a fixed-length, sliding spatio-temporal window using the primal-dual algorithm \cite{Posch10isscc}.
-Kim \etal \cite{Kim14bmvc} reconstruct high-quality images from an event camera under a strong assumption that the only movement is pure camera rotation, and later extend their work to handle 6-degree-of-freedom motion and depth estimation \cite{Kim16eccv}.
-Reinbacher \etal \cite{Reinbacher16bmvc} integrate events over time while periodically regularising the estimate on a manifold defined by the timestamps of the latest events at each pixel.
-However, the intensity images reconstructed by the previous approaches suffer from obvious artifacts as well as lack of texture due to the spatial sparsity of event data.
+Bardow \etal \cite{Bardow16cvpr} simultaneously optimise optical flow and intensity estimates within a fixed-length, sliding spatio-temporal window using the primal-dual algorithm \cite{Posch10isscc}. \rcf{Cook \etal~\cite{Cook11ijcnn} integrate events into interacting maps to recover intensity, gradient, and optical flow while estimating global rotating camera motion. } Kim \etal \cite{Kim14bmvc} reconstruct high-quality images from an event camera under a strong assumption that the only movement is pure camera rotation, and later extend their work to handle 6-degree-of-freedom motion and depth estimation \cite{Kim16eccv}.
+Reinbacher \etal \cite{Reinbacher16bmvc} integrate events over time while periodically regularising the estimate on a manifold defined by the timestamps of the latest events at each pixel. \rc{Optimization based event-only methods (\ie~without the process of learning from training data) will generate artifacts and lack of texture when event data is sparse, because they cannot integrate sufficient information from the available sparse events. } \rc{ Recently, learning-based approaches have improved the image reconstruction quality significantly with powerful event data representations via deep learning~\cite{Rebecq_2019_CVPR,rebecq2019high, Wang_2019_CVPR,Scheerlinck20wacv}.
+Rebecq~\etal~propose E2VID \cite{Rebecq_2019_CVPR}, a fully convolutional, recurrent UNet architecture to encode events in a spatio-temporal voxel grid.
+In~\cite{rebecq2019high}, Rebecq \etal~propose a recurrent network to reconstruct videos from a stream of events and they incorporate stacked ConvLSTM gates, which prevent vanishing gradients during backpropagation for long sequences.
+Wang \etal~\cite{Wang_2019_CVPR} form a 3D event volume by stacking event frame in a time interval.
+A reconstructed intensity frame is generated by summing events at each pixel in a smaller time interval. }